platformsh/platformsh-docs/docs/src/environments/backup.md

 ### Automate manual backups

 You can also automate the process of creating manual backups through [cron jobs](../create-apps/app-reference.md#crons).
-The cron job should use the CLI command to backup the environment.
+The cron job uses the CLI command to back up the environment.
 It requires you to [set up the CLI on the environment with an API token](../administration/cli/api-tokens.md#on-a-platformsh-environment).

 Although this process is automated,